-No matter what kind of seats you have, they’re likely in need of a good scrubbing—especially if you have any set-in stains to deal with.
+No matter what kind of seats you have, they’re likely in need of a good vacuum and scrub—especially if you have any set-in stains to deal with.
 Vacuum first, then treat any stains with Garment Groom, which is specifically formulated to spot-treat upholstery (like cloth seats).
-If you have leather seats, even easier: our Leather Cleaner works beautifully on vinyl or leather seats by dissolving surface dirt and grime, and protects your seats from future cracking, water damage, scuffs, and scratches.
+If you have leather seats, even easier: our Leather Cleaner works beautifully on vinyl or leather seats by dissolving surface dirt and grime and protects your seats from future cracking, water damage, scuffs, and scratches.
 Plus, no creepy chemicals to leach into your skin on a hot day or fume out.
 Nice.

 How to Clean Your Console & Dashboard

-Finish with a good few spritzes of Room & Linen Spray, and enjoy the refreshing scent of the all-natural car diffuser.
+Finish with a few spritzes of Room & Linen Spray, and it will look and smell as fresh as the car interior!

-First, park your car in a shady spot, as direct sunlight can sleep up drying too much, leaving your exterior with soap or water stops.
-Then get two buckets ready—one with soapy water, and the other with water alone, as well as a sponge, clean rag, or lambswool mitt.
+First, park your car in a shady spot, as direct sunlight can dry too fast, leaving your exterior with soap or water stops.
+Then get two buckets ready—one with soapy water and the other with clean water.
+Next, grab a sponge, clean rag, or lambswool mitt.
 Work from the car roof to the tires and finish with the hubcaps.
 Once you remove any loose dirt and debris like twigs or leaves by hand, rinse your car with a hose and lather up your rag.
-Get to work washing any dirt off the exterior, alternating between soapy water and clean water.
-Use a soft-terry towel to dry your car by hand.
+Next, wash any dirt off the exterior, alternating between soapy and clean water.
+Finally, use an old towel or dishcloth to polish and dry.

 How to Clean Your Headlights

 If this sounds time-consuming, it’s because it is: But setting aside a couple of hours a few times per year will go a long way in keeping your car in great shape.
-It’ll be especially worth it when it’s time to sell!
+It’ll make any trip less stressful and maybe even improve your mood during your commute!